glenniewennie/Route360/README.md

 # Route360

 Route360 is an app designed to generate a running route of a specified distance using either your current location or a desired starting location.
 This section will be broken into categories by functionality.
-We will work our way from left to right across the UI and end with a few general comments.
+We will work our way from left to right across the UI.

 1. Generate Running Route from Current Location:
     a.
 Select the location arrow in the top left of the UI.